SPAAM-community/AncientMetagenomeDir/ancientmetagenome-anthropogenic/README.md

 ## collection_date

-- Year of sample collection in YYYY format
+- Year of collection of (sub-)sample for DNA analysis in YYYY format
-- If sample is from a sediment core, may be later than year of core collection
+  - e.g. not the year blood was drawn from a patient, but rather the year the aliquot was taken for DNA extraction from the sample in the museum collection, for the current study.
 - Missing value: `NA`

 > :warning: [MIxS v5](https://gensc.org/mixs/) compliant field